cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/compatibility_testing.md

 # summary of findings :

-- .mp4 containers witht h.264 codec seems to be the best format - long videos play fine (tested up to 3 hours) besides some display confusion for durations over 99 minutes as expected. can play files up to 1080 resolution fine. the chances of micro lags on changeover/custom starts seems to increase with higher resolution (no problems with 480 now) but can still be avoided by setting another custom start just after the position that is lagging.
+- .mp4 containers with h.264 codec seems to be the best format - long videos play fine (tested up to 3 hours) besides some display confusion for durations over 99 minutes as expected. can play files up to 1080 resolution fine. the chances of micro lags on changeover/custom starts seems to increase with higher resolution (no problems with 480 now) but can still be avoided by setting another custom start just after the position that is lagging.
 - .avi , .mov and .mkv containers also work. h.264 is best , mjpeg worked in a .mov container but not in .avi ... there was some issues with setting custom start in one of the .mkv files i tried - this might need some more investigation...